pegasystems/pega-helm-charts/charts/pega/README.md

 - `domain` - specify a domain on your network in which you create an ingress to the load balancer.
 - `tls.enabled`- specify the use of HTTPS for ingress connectivity.
 By default, Pega Platform deployments support the use of HTTPS connectivity.
 - `tls.secretName` - specify the secret you created in which you store your SSL certificate for your deployment.
-AKS, EKS, PKS require the use of a secret for certificate management.
+AKS and PKS require the use of a secret for certificate management.
 GKE supports the use of secret; however, to use a GKE pre-shared SSL certificate or GKE managed certificate, leave this field blank.
 - `tls.useManagedCertificate` - set to true to use a GKE managed certificate; otherwise use the `false` default value, .
 - `tls.ssl_annotation` - depending on your provider or type of certificate you are using use the appropriate annotation:
   - For `EKS` - use alb.ingress.kubernetes.io/certificate-arn: \<*certificate-arn*\>